Siege of Mostar: Prelude

 Although originally on friendly terms, relations between the two allies had begun to deteriorate by the latter half of 1992.
 The Croatian government played a "double game" in Bosnia and Herzegovina and "a military solution required Bosnia as an ally, but a diplomatic solution required Bosnia as a victim".
-Tuđman's Croatian Democratic Union (HDZ) party held important positions in the Bosnian government including the premiership and the ministry of defence, but despite this carried out a separate policy and refused for the HVO to be integrated into ARBiH.
+Tuđman's branch of the Croatian Democratic Union of Bosnia and Herzegovina (HDZ BiH) held important positions in the Bosnian government, including the premiership and the Ministry of Defence, but despite this it carried out a separate policy and refused to integrate the HVO into the ARBiH.
 Jerko Doko, the Bosnian defence minister, gave the HVO priority in the acquisition of military weapons.
 In January 1992, Tuđman had arranged for Stjepan Kljuić, president of the Croatian Democratic Union of Bosnia and Herzegovina (HDZ BiH) who favored cooperating with the Bosniaks towards a unified Bosnian state, to be ousted and replaced by Mate Boban, who favored Croatia to annex Croat-inhabited parts of Bosnia and Herzegovina.
 A rift existed in the party between Croats from ethnically mixed areas of central and northern Bosnia and those from Herzegovina.
 There were also regional lobbies with diverging interests within the Bosniak Party of Democratic Action (SDA), which included Sarajevo, Central Bosnia, Herzegovina, Bosanska Krajina and Sandžak.

 Izetbegović came under intense pressure from Tuđman to agree for Bosnia and Herzegovina to be in a confederation with Croatia; however, Izetbegović wanted to prevent Bosnia and Herzegovina from coming under the influence of Croatia or Serbia.
 Because doing so would cripple reconciliation between Bosniaks and Serbs, make the return of Bosniak refugees to eastern Bosnia impossible and for other reasons, Izetbegović opposed.
 He received an ultimatum from Boban warning that if he did not proclaim a confederation with Tuđman that Croatian forces would not help defend Sarajevo from strongholds as close as 40 km away.
 Beginning in June, discussions between Bosniaks and Croats over military cooperation and possible merger of their armies started to take place.
 The Croatian government recommended moving ARBiH headquarters out of Sarajevo and closer to Croatia and pushed for its reorganization in an effort to heavily add Croatian influence.